Page Speed Comparison of Singapore Commerce

 Possible Improvement - Profiling the layout shift

-Above is 2 frames that occured when the layout shift occured.
+Above is 2 frames that occurred when the layout shift happened.
 We can see the font loading and the lazy loading of products (in the bottom-right corner) is causing the layout shift and resulting in the low CLS score.

 By examining the frames of your page loading, you could understand more of the experience your user is facing and find any unexpected layout shifts.
 Reducing the layout shift will improve your audit score.
 WebPageTest is a great tool to grab these frames and highlight where the layout shift occurs.